Serghini04/MiniShell/README.md

   <img src="https://github.com/Serghini04/minishell/blob/master/intro.png" alt="Image Description" style="width: 80%;">
 </p>

+Minishell is more than just a project; it's a deep dive into the world of operating systems and command-line interfaces.
+This implementation challenges us to understand the intricacies of how shells work, from parsing user input to executing complex commands.

 ## Project Structure
 - `builtins/`: Implementation of built-in shell commands
 - `lib/`: Custom library functions